alfanzain/custom-agent-allocation/README.md

-# Custom Agent Allocation Service
+# Qiscus Custom Agent Allocation Service

 This repository contains the source code for a custom agent allocation service built using Go, PostgreSQL, and Redis.
 This service manages the allocation of agents to customers based on availability and load.